Corning Incorporated (GLW) Is Now En Route to Higher Prices

 Corning Incorporated (GLW): Who are the competitors?

-The company’s main competitors (and peers) include Thermo Fisher Scientific Inc. (TMO) that is trading -3.88% down over the past 12 months and Danaher Corporation (DHR) that is -18.71% lower over the same period.
+The company’s main competitors (and peers) include Thermo Fisher Scientific Inc. (TMO) that is trading 0.11% up over the past 12 months and Danaher Corporation (DHR) that is -11.56% lower over the same period.